-We’re kicking off the year with a fresh start to our Data Watch Report series, and this time bigger and better than ever!
-In this post we’re bringing you all the stats on the media impact of luxury watch brands and their digital strategies (starting with a recap of December 2018).
-By accessing this link on a monthly basis, you’ll see an update of the top performing luxury watch brands across online, social media and now print as well!
-Our team of Data Scientists have been putting our proprietary Media Impact Value™ algorithm (MIV™) to use once again, to measure the success of these brands’ campaigns.
+All of the stats featured in this report are thanks to our team of Data Scientists who use our proprietary Media Impact Value™ algorithm (MIV™) to measure the success of luxury watch brands’ campaigns.
 Before you continue reading, make sure to check out our recent article Decoding Media Impact Value to fully understand which factors are taken into account when calculating the media impact of fashion, luxury and cosmetics brands.

-Make sure to head back to this post in February for an overview of the top luxury watch brands and their January digital strategies.
-We’ll be adding more stats such as the voices behind each brands’ impact!
+Make sure to head back to this post in May for an overview of the top luxury watch brands and their April digital strategies.

 Want to learn more about how data can give you insights into your PR and communications strategies?
 Ask for a demo via this link.